OutSystems/AzureARMTemplates/README.md

 **Notes:**

-- The virtual network that you will use must contain at least two subnets.
+- The virtual network that you will use for this deployment must contain at least two subnets.
 One for the VMs and another for the Azure Application Gateway.
 The subnet for the Application Gateway must not contain any other resources.
 - The trial license included in all templates only allow two frontend servers.
 - To be able to scale to two frontends using the trial license, you need to go to Service Center -> Frontends, and disable the frontend role in the deployment controller server.
 - To scale to more than two frontends, you need to install your own OutSystems license.